 Most of us can see ourselves leaving behind the king's tapestries and crown jewels.
 The real test of your level of attachment to stuff is if you can walk away from the dinner set you used for Christmas family dinners for 20 years, or your alms bowl.

-Where would you draw the line with a 1920’s dressing table, the table where you spent many nights preparing for your best nights.
+Would you draw the line with a 1920’s dressing table, the table where you spent many nights preparing for your best nights.
 Those are the decisions my expat friends have made.
+They aren't easy.

 What would the contents of your purse or overnight bag say about your life?
 What would you bring with you to new country?
 What would you grab from the burning fire?